Summary

 Trails are blazed (colors are listed on the website trail descriptions but not the printed brochure).
 Park management has nicely marked most junctions with posts indicating where each branch takes you (but as of 2023 some are missing).

 Woods tend to be a mature mix of deciduous and conifers.
 There are a few open areas, mostly along the lake, though most of the pastures are grown up with bushes and some trees.
-It’s generally a really pretty place to ride, especially in spring and fall.
+As you can see from our pictures, it’s a really pretty place to ride, especially in spring and fall.

 Bugs

 We asked the park naturalist how bad horseflies and biting flies are in the summertime and got a noncommittal answer.
-Expect that they are probably bad due to all the wet areas.
-Since the park is high, there may at times be enough wind to limit fly problems, but spring and fall may be your best bets.
+Expect that they are sometimes bad due to wet areas.
+Since the park is high, there may be enough wind to limit fly problems at times, but spring and fall may be your best bets.

 In late July after several fairly wet weeks, biting flies (deer flies?) bothered the horses’ ears in many areas, a few greenheads were around, and a few larger horse flies were seen.
 Not horrible, but a rump cover and fly mask while riding are recommended.
 And lots of fly spray.
 And a fly whisk.

-After wet periods, gnats can be a problem in the woods.
+After extended wet periods, clouds of gnats can be a problem in the woods.
 We had issues on a couple rides in September.
 Again, a riding fly mask is probably a good idea.

 In the fall, I picked up a tick in just a short time walking only on mowed paths.
 So check you and your animals after a visit.